247 Solitaire title image

 solitaire online

 Millions of hands of online solitaire are played daily across countless different platforms.
 Its accessibility is rivaled only by the game’s fantastic replayability!
-Solitaire is a one-of-a-kind genre that never ages despite its long history.
+Solitaire is a one-of-a-kind genre of games.
+So much so that despite the long and complex history of Solitaire, the game still hasn’t aged.
 It’s a puzzling, contemplative game of strategy that all ages can enjoy.

 If you want to see why this game has stood the test of time, feel free to check out Solitaire for yourself!